Sports Basement Outdoors COVID Safety Measures

 - Group Gear: Group gear will be closely monitored, only utilized by guides, and cleaned as thoroughly as possible between uses.

-- Meal Services: For backpacking trips, breakfast and dinner will proceed as planned, however, lunch, which requires a significant amount of shared containers and utensils, will NOT be provided.
-Clients will need to provide their own, individually portioned lunches.
+- Meal Services: For backpacking trips, breakfast and dinner will proceed as planned.
 Guide prepared meals will follow food handling guidelines and be served by the guides, rather than self-serve or family style.
 Sharing of any meals or snacks outside your family group is prohibited.
 For cycling trips, pre-packaged lunch options will be available.

 - First Aid: Whenever possible, clients should self care for minor injuries like scrapes, abrasions, and blisters.
 Multiple guide first aid kits will be available as a resource.
 Individual guides will have sole access to their first aid kits and either use gloves or hand sanitizer before handling any supplies provided to clients.